Glendower Prep School

 Despite the lack of space onsite, the school is serious about sports, particular swimming, where girls routinely win medals and trophies in national competitions.

 Admissions: Glendower accepts 36 girls into their Reception class.
 When I went for the school visit with my 4 month old daughter, all the other mums present at the visit hadn’t even delivered yet and were making arrangements before their daughters were born, which gives you an idea of the school’s popularity.
 That said, Falkner House nearby is equally popular, so it is worth trying your luck.
-Also, the school is likely to open a nursery class in the future, although it is not yet known if they will move to non-selective 3+ entry (unlikely in my opinion) or simply add a separate nursery whose children will still have to undergo 4+ assessments.
+The school opened a nursery class in 2023 but even those attending Little Glendower Nursery still have to undergo 4+ assessments.
+There is no automatic guarantee of a place for those children attending Little Glendower Nursery, although most girls do move up to the Reception class.

 11+ Results: “Glendower girls” are successful in gaining admission to the top London Senior schools, with a high number going to the highly academic boarding schools Wycombe Abbey and Sevenoaks, and traditionally many girls placed at London day schools such as Godolphin and Latymer, City of London School and St Paul’s.
 Latymer Upper has also become a very popular destination.
-Of the 32 11+ leavers in 2021, 5 moved on to St Paul’s Girls’ School, 5 to G&L, 4 to Latymer Upper, 4 to Wycombe Abbey, 4 to Francis Holland SW1.
+Of the 35 11+ leavers in 2023, 7 moved on to St Paul’s Girls’ School, 4 to G&L, 3 to Latymer Upper, 6 to Wycombe Abbey, 3 to Francis Holland SW1, 2 each to Putney High and JAGS, plus a few each to a variety of other schools in London and overseas.

 Similar schools: